evirac/Twitter_Clone/readme.md

 ## Frontend

-The frontend is built with React and Redux.
+The frontend is built with React.
 It includes:

 - Components: Reusable components for various parts of the application.
 - Pages: Different pages like Home, Explore, Login, Register, and Profile.